ION-Racing-UiS/WinAD-Interface/README.md

 # DATA Bachelor 244116
  This is the repository for the bachelor thesis on a Web-interface for Windows Active Directory.
+This project reqires that [OpenLDAP](https://sourceforge.net/projects/openldapwindows/) is installed.

  Below is the Context Problem Solution steps used in development.